 Your utilization ratio is calculated by counting the balance and credit limit for ALL revolving accounts.
 Installment loans, such as mortgages, are considered but do not hold as much weight.
 For calculation purposes, focus on your revolving utilization ratio first.

-According to Credit Karma, there is a direct relation between your FICO score and your utilization rate.
+There is a direct relation between your FICO score and your utilization rate.
 Those who manage to maintain low credit utilization typically have good credit scores.
-The only exception was in the case of 0% utilization rates, as these were often the result of inactive borrowing accounts.
-Without any payment history to contribute towards the 35% of your score calculation, it’s hard to get ahead.
+The only exception was the case of 0% utilization rates, as these were often the result of inactive borrowing accounts.
+It’s hard to get ahead without any payment history to contribute towards the 35% of your score calculation.

 This single factor makes up for 30% of your FICO score!

 Your credit utilization will not be hurt as much from a higher utilization in installment credit accounts.
 This means you do not have to worry about a large student loan causing your utilization rate to be sky-high.
-If this was the case, the vast majority of Americans would not be able to qualify for a home loan.
+If this were the case, the vast majority of Americans would not qualify for a home loan.

 Your car loan, home loan, home equity loan, and student loan will not be weighed as significantly as your revolving debts — such as your credit cards and home equity lines of credit.
 As such, you should focus on reducing the ratio for your revolving credit accounts first.